Interactive multimedia chemistrysoftware

 What topics does it cover?

 The first elevator shows year 12 topics, there also is a second elevator that includes more analytical and industrial applications.
 Some of the topics lead on to other sections that are not able to be shown.
-Also check the brochure.

 How can it be used in class teaching?